User Guide

 9

-After saving, a notification displays at the top of the page confirming the request was successfully sent to the target database.
+After saving, a notification displays at the top of the page confirming the request was successfully sent to the Target Database.
 The notification remains on the page until it is dismissed by clicking the X symbol.

 10